 Written by Alice Rose

-Its a fascinating and slightly weird experience, walking into a clinic which holds such profoundly moving memories and acting in a totally different capacity.
+It’s a fascinating and slightly weird experience, walking into a clinic that holds such profoundly moving memories and acting in a totally different capacity.

 And now, here I was, getting out my interview notes and voice recorder!

 Dr Shawaf treated my husband and I when we reached the end of our NHS road.
 He agreed to let me interview him and gave up 2 hours of his incredibly valuable time to talk to me.

 So, I asked a lot of questions.
 From how to avoid being exploited by private clinics to whether you can do anything to give yourself the best chance of success (and the IVF process explained step by step).

 A: What advice would you give to someone going for their first appointment with their doctor?
 What helps when somebody comes to see you for the first time?